Nikelandjelo/autoConf/README.md

 + Download .zshrc and the powerline10k theams in dot_files dir
 + Download .vimrc and .nanorc
 + Install plugins from .vimrc
++ Install and configure kitty terminal enumulator
++ Install and configure tmux

 ### Also:
 -K/P/B for custom setup for: